drojaazu/chrgfx/README.md

 Note that a color data is only for devices which have colors with RGB components.
 Hardware that uses YIQ or other such non-digital colorspaces will have a pre-defined palette.

 ### Palette Data
-Palettes appear as a simple sequential list of colors, where the first color is entry 0, the next is entry 1 and so on.
-With chrgfx, a palette is the system palette.
-We specify the size of subpalettes, and those subpalettes can be used to apply color to tiles.

-The code is written to operate on the palette data as it is stored inside the machine's memory during runtime.
-Often this is stored inside the video RAM along with CHR and mapping data, though in some cases it has it's own discrete memory.
-In either case, the data needs to be extracted as a raw, binary chunk and stored in a file.

-You will likely need to use an emulator that has a debugger capable of dumping memory, or at least viewing memory so bytes can be manually copied by hand.
-Some emulators store raw memory dumps in savestate files, which may be useful for obtaining palette data.
-Please see the Format Specific Notes below for information that may be useful to you.

-Devices generally have a large 'system palette' which is subdivided into small palettes to be used for different objects and graphics on the screen.
-For example, the Sega Mega Drive has a 64 color system palette which is divided into four 16 color palettes.
-Since the Mega Drive CHR graphics are 4bpp, they can address, at most, 16 colors.
-If a tile uses colors from the third subpalette, that subpalette will need to be specified with the ```--subpalette``` option.
-Otherwise, it will always use the first subpalette and the colors will be incorrect.

-Aside from device specific formats, there are also generic formats.
-Currently the only one implemented is the TileLayer Pro format.
-The colors in this palette can be applied to CHR data from any device.
+Palette data is simple in comparison to tile bitplane layouts and color component shifting.
+A palette is simply an array of all the color values.
+So a palette of 64 entries of 16 bit colors would be 128 bytes in size, with color 0 at offset 0, color 1 at offset 2, and so on.
+There are some quirks on some systems (such as the Virtual Boy, which only uses 6 bits for a palette yet is stored in 2 bytes...), but they are rare.
+Palette data is just an array of the color values we previously discussed.

 ## Special Thanks
+Special thanks to:

-Special thanks to Klarth for his venerable `consolegfx.txt`, which was my introduction to the data side of tiled graphics and was instrumental in my early development work in Dumpster and now chrgfx.
+- Klarth, for his venerable `consolegfx.txt`, which was my introduction to the data side of tiled graphics and was instrumental in my early development work in Dumpster and now chrgfx

+- The MAME Team, for their work in documenting hardware through source code and for inspiring some solutions that are essential to chrgfx